henesy/cdc-limbo/README.md

 This runs out of its working directory for now.
 Write a wrapper to call it, or call it directly from emu(1).

-If you insist, create `/dis/cdc` (you might have to do this from the host OS)
+If you insist, create `/dis/cdc` (you might have to do this from the host OS) and:

+	mk install

 ## Usage